ncbi/vadr/documentation/advbuild.md

 This sequence now passes, because the `deletinp` alert was its only fatal one.
-Other sequences may still have other alerts, including `indf3pst` alerts, that could be addressed using the strategies above.
+Other sequences may still have other alerts, including `indf3pst` alerts, which could be addressed using the other strategies above.

 ### <a name="step6-cm"></a>Rebuilding the CM with additional information

-Another way to update a model is to rebuild the underlying CM from a different input alignment.
-The `v-build.pl` script will build a CM from a single-sequence 'alignment', but can also take a multiple alignment as input and build a profile model from it.
+Another way to update a model is to rebuild the underlying CM using a different input alignment.
+The `v-build.pl` script will by default build a CM from a single-sequence 'alignment', but can also take a multiple alignment as input and build a profile model from it.
 That profile will have position specific parameters, meaning that each position will have a different probability distribution for each of the four nucleotides, and a different probability of insertion and deletion.
 Those parameters are learned from the input alignment.
 Input of a single sequence alignment is a special case where all positions have the same probability distributions.
 Additionally, the `v-build.pl` input alignment can have secondary structure annotation, and the resulting CM will model the expected secondary structure and use it when aligning input sequences.
 In summary, some reasons to provide an alignment to `v-build.pl` are:

 1. to increase the sequence diversity the model can handle
 2. to allow the model to put insertions and deletions in 'expected'